 No hiring process is perfect.
-Examine any company’s internal hiring policies and you will always find room for improvement.
+In a 2020 report, 74% of the employers suggested that they hired the wrong person for the job.
+Examine any company’s internal hiring policies, and you will always find room for improvement.
 Writing better job descriptions, working more effectively with recruiters, conducting better interviews, or onboarding more smoothly.
 A hiring manager could tell you half a dozen ways they’d like to (and are constantly working to) improve the internal hiring process.

-But if you ask a job candidate or new hire, their complaints are almost never about clumsy interviewing or poorly written job descriptions.
-Ask any professional in your workforce what annoys them most about the job search and they will say something relating to communication.
+If you ask a job candidate or new hire their complaints about the hiring process, their answers are rarely about clumsy interviewing or poorly written job descriptions.
+Ask any professional in your workforce what annoys them most about the job search and they will most likely reference something relating to communication.
 Each person has at least one ‘horror’ story about a job application where they were jerked around about interview times, left hanging for weeks without word on a position, or ghosted when someone else was selected.
-Communication is the one place where even great hiring managers tend to fall through without meaning to.
+Communication is the one place where even great hiring managers tend to drop the ball.

-And when it comes to internal hires, communication is even more important because you need to maintain a good relationship with both candidates who are and are not selected.
-Whether you want to make open positions more available for internal applicants to build a stronger culture of professional development or you simply want to reduce miscommunications when internal candidates apply, we can help!
+And when it comes to a company’s internal hiring process, communication is even more important because you need to maintain a good relationship with all candidates, as all of those who are not hired will continue to be an integral part of the team.
+Whether you want to make open positions more available for internal applicants to build a stronger culture of professional development or you want to reduce miscommunications when internal candidates apply, we can help!

-The key to a more effective and supportive internal hiring process is a strong internal communications system.
-Along with hiring practices that make good use of this system.
-If you want more top-notch internal applicants and to avoid animosity when someone isn’t chosen, there’s a good chance that all you need is better internal communication practices.
+The key to a more effective and supportive internal hiring process is a strong internal communications process and a system to support it and hiring practices that make good use of this system.

-Let’s take a look at seven different ways you can use better internal communication to improve your internal hiring process, results, and ultimate satisfaction with each internal hire.
+Let’s take a look at a quick guide to improve your internal hiring process, results, and ultimate satisfaction with each internal hire.

 It’s easy to copy-paste your external job description for internal candidates.
 But when you’re really trying to attract the right candidate, a job description should be as detailed as a cover letter.
 And tailored to the applicants you are speaking to.